centroid457/funcs_aux/README.md

 ## Features
+1. RESULTS:
-1. ResultSucceedSimple - resolved ambiguity with None-result for any method result!
+	- ResultSucceedSimple - resolved ambiguity with None-result for any method result!
+	- ResultFull
+2. ITERABLES:
-2. Iterables - work with any iterable data by path/...
+	- work with any iterable data by path/...
+3. STRINGS:

 ********************************************************************************